Psychology in Business BSc (Hons)

 Assessment and feedback

-You will complete a number of formative and summative assessments both individually and working in groups.
+You will complete a number of formative and summative assessments both individually and working in groups, which will allow you to showcase your skills in a variety of ways.
 This includes written exams, essays, reports, portfolios, presentations, and assessed laboratory work.
 In the final year all students complete an individual empirical research project (dissertation).

 Written feedback is provided for all coursework, along with the opportunity to discuss this in more detail with your tutor.